rng-guy/NFSMWBartender/README.md

 * when exactly (if at all) the helicopter can rejoin the pursuit early if it loses you,
 * when exactly (if at all) the helicopter can run out of fuel after each (re)spawn,
 * the internal cooldown between the helicopter's ramming attempts through HeliStrategy 2,
-* below what racer speed HeavyStrategy 3 spawns cancel their ramming attempts early,
+* below what racer speed HeavyStrategy 3 vehicles cancel their ramming attempts early,
 * when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
 * when exactly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
 * when exactly (if at all) the game can request a new Strategy while another is still active.